Implicit Identity Leakage: The Stumbling Block to Improving Deepfake Detection Generalization: Introduction

-Extensive experimental results show that our model accurately predicts the position of artifact areas and identifies deepfakes by responding to common artifacts in different face manipulated algorithms, outperforming SOTA methods by a large margin.
-Contributions of the paper are summarized as follows: \begin{itemize} \item We discover that deepfake detection models supervised only by binary labels are very sensitive to the identity information of the images, which we call the Implicit Identity Leakage (IIL). \item We propose a novel deepfake detector named Common Artifact Deepfake Detection Model (CADDM), outperforming other state-of-the-art methods by a large margin. \item We conduct extensive experiments to verify the IIL phenomenon and demonstrate the effectiveness of CADDM. \end{itemize}
+Extensive experimental results show that our model accurately predicted the position of artifact areas and learned generalized artifact features in face manipulation algorithms, successfully outperforming the state-of-the-art.
+Contributions of the paper are summarized as follows: \begin{itemize} \item We discover that deepfake detection models supervised only by binary labels are very sensitive to the identity information of the images, which is termed as the Implicit Identity Leakage in this paper. \item We propose a simple yet effective method termed as the ID-unaware Deepfake Detection Model to reduce the influence of the ID representation, successfully outperforming other state-of-the-art methods. \item We conduct extensive experiments to verify the Implicit Identity Leakage phenomenon and demonstrate the effectiveness of our method. \end{itemize}

-\section{Related work}
+\section{Related Work}

 With the development of Generative Adversarial Network (GAN) \cite{gan,stgan,stylegan,analystylegan,stargan} techniques, forgery images/videos have become more realistic and indistinguishable.
-To deal with attacks based on different face manipulation algorithms, researchers try to improve their deepfake detectors \cite{quan2018distinguishing,mo2018fake,hsu2018learning} from different perspectives, such as designing different loss functions \cite{bondi2020training}, extracting richer features \cite{xuan2019generalization,du2019towards}, and analyzing the continuity between consecutive frames \cite{nirkin2021deepfake,hernandez2020deepfakeson}.
-Most of these deepfake detection methods can be summarized into two categories.
+To deal with attacks based on different face manipulation algorithms, researchers tried to improve their deepfake detectors \cite{quan2018distinguishing,mo2018fake,hsu2018learning} from different perspectives, such as designing different loss functions \cite{bondi2020training}, extracting richer features \cite{xuan2019generalization,du2019towards}, and analyzing the continuity between consecutive frames \cite{nirkin2021deepfake,hernandez2020deepfakeson}.
+Most of these deepfake detection methods can be roughly summarized into two categories.